 - If you edit or synchronize edits to the layer while optimization is enabled, the edits are automatically optimized.

 - When the feature layer is editable in the map, the layer is loaded without optimization to ensure the full level of data detail is present for editing.
-(If the feature layer is editable in Map Viewer, the Edit button will be available.)

 - If you don't need to edit the data in a specific map, disable editing for the layer in the web map.
 This allows you to take advantage of the drawing optimization in your view-only map, but the layer can still be edited as necessary in other maps or apps.

 - Overwriting the layer disables optimization.
 You'll need to follow the steps below to optimize drawing times on the layer again.

 The basemap on which the feature layer is drawn must use the Web Mercator Auxiliary Sphere projection (such as Esri default basemaps) to see improved drawing times.
 When the layer is added to basemaps with projections other than Web Mercator Auxiliary Sphere, the layer is loaded without optimization.